lu-lab/frcnn-all-in-one/README.md

 Once you have your annotations, train the model in Google Colab (this way you will have access to a GPU which will significantly shorten training time).
 Click this colab badge to view the Faster R-CNN training notebook: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lu-lab/frcnn-all-in-one/blob/main/colab/Faster_R_CNN_training.ipynb)
 However, instead of running this notebook directly, copy it to your own Google Drive by choosing File→Save a copy in Drive.
 Once you've saved this in your own Google Drive, the first cell you run will automatically clone this repo and keep just the files within the colab folder that you will need to follow the training notebook.

+### Test your data with one of our pre-trained models
+Work in progress

 This notebook is associated with our [preprint](https://www.biorxiv.org/content/10.1101/2021.02.08.430359v1).